svsvenu/svsvenu.github.io/_posts/2016-07-19-Wuthering heights or Naked lunch.md

 I got a huge man crush on Anthony Bourdain and will likely make him uncomfortable one of these days i plan on getting him to sign an autograph, location discreet.
 On his trip to tangier, he brought up naked lunch and william s burroughs.
 He killed his wife, was homosexual, junkie and was from a suburban family, i'd say he is a five tool player of authors.
-The best way i can think of to describe naked lunch is that burroughs threw a bunch of dirt at people and some claim they found diamonds in it.
+The best way i can think of to describe naked lunch is that burroughs pissed on people and told them it was raining, they thanked him and the weather gods.
+Its a revulsive cocktail of devious sex, human excreta and everything else that would get ur dinner reversing its course, but then isnt authoring judged by the potency of reception?